Electricity sector in Germany: Powerline crossings of Elbe river near Stade

-Power station chimney used as electricity pylon
+Electricity pylons

+Unlike in most other countries, there are only few three-level or delta pylons.
+Instead, two-level lattice pylons called :de:Donaumast are widely used.
+These carry two cables on the upper and four cables on the lower crossarm.
+Particularly in eastern Germany one-level pylons were used too.
+Power lines with less than 100 kV mostly run underground today.
+Unlike in the US and many other countries, roadside medium-voltage overhead lines do not exist.

+Other features

-A 302 metres tall chimney of Scholven Power Station at Gelsenkirchen, which is used by four units of these thermal power station is equipped with three booms carrying the conductors of a 220 kV-circuit leaving one of these units.
+A 302 metres tall cooling tower of Scholven Power Station at Gelsenkirchen, which is used by four units of these thermal power station is equipped with three booms carrying the conductors of a 220 kV-circuit leaving one of these units.

-Pylon with public observation deck near Hürth

 From 1977 to 2010 a 74.84 metres high strainer of powerline Oberzier-Niedersechtem was equipped with a public observation deck in a height of 27 metres, which was accessible by a staircase.
 After too much vandalism occurred, which endangered also the integrity of the pylon, this observation deck was removed.

-Goose Neck Tower – radio relay tower with public observation deck

 As in many other countries, power companies in Germany use radio relay links for data transmissions.
 In most cases the antennas used therefore are installed on lattice towers, but at some sites concrete towers are used for this purpose.

 The 87 metres tall radio relay tower on Goose Neck mountain (German: Gänsehals) near Bell is the only of these towers equipped with a public observation deck.
 It is situated in a height of 24 metres and accessible by a staircase.